 - The receiver uses the same key as the sender to open the box.

 This is the most popular type of encryption, with many encryption algorithms using this method.
-AES is probably the most well known, and Sky uses AES 256 bit to encrypt metadata on Sky ECC.
-Here’s a diagram which visually explains symmetric encryption:
+AES is probably the most well known, and SKY ECC uses AES 256 bit to encrypt the metadata of messages sent on our network.
+Here’s a diagram that visually explains symmetric encryption:

-The Nazis used a monthly schedule of how to set up the Enigma machine as it changed from day to day.
+The Nazis used a monthly schedule of how to set up the Enigma machine as it changed daily.
 This is also an example of a symmetric key.
 If you look at symmetric encryption logically you know that there’s a flaw in it—the sharing of the key and how it could be intercepted.
 This lead to the next development in encryption algorithms.

 The development of a new model was needed for enhanced security in today’s modern age.
+We needed a way for people to exchange keys in the open, without anyone being able to figure the key out.
 This model is called asymmetric encryption:

 - The receiver sends an open box to the sender.